sourabh2104/RAG-Application-LangChain_Mistral_Weaviate/README.md

 7.Add any pdf you want to train your chatboat

-8. WHy are you still reading here???
-Go and create your own Chatboat or QnA assistant own your own custome data.
+8.WHy are you still reading here???
+Go and create your own Chatboat or QnA assistant on your own custome data.